-We are encouraging families and loved ones of our patients to keep in touch with them as much as possible by phone, through video calls and more traditional ways like letters or cards.
+We are encouraging families and loved ones of our patients to keep in touch with them as much as possible by phone, through video calls, by sending them a message via our email service firstname.lastname@example.org, which we will deliver to their bedside and more traditional ways like letters or cards.
 Devices are available on the wards to facilitate phone and video calls for patients who require assistance or don’t have access to a phone.
 Please contact the ward to arrange this.

 If you are a permitted visitor and are experiencing symptoms including cough, shortness of breath, high temperature and loss or change to your sense of taste or smell, please do not visit St James’s Hospital.
 For more information on Coronavirus (COVID-19) please see the HSE website or call the HSE helpline on 1850 241850.

 Thank you for your continued cooperation and support.Thinking of you